 This page contains training and resources for individuals participating in this year’s Virtual Meeting.
 Click each tab for instructions and to learn more about how each of these programs will work in an Online Format.

 This year’s event will be held virtually on the online event platform Hopin.
-To help with this transition, we’ve created a guide containing everything speakers will need to participate in this virtual event.
+We have created a guide containing everything speakers will need to participate in this virtual event.

 Presentations will consist of a pre-recorded video of the presentation, followed by a live Q&A featuring the presenter.
-As a presenter, you’ll need to:
+As a presenter, you will need to: